There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 A lawyer is generally instructed to organise and co-ordinate the enforcement process, and to represent the client during the enforcement proceedings, if there are any.

-Act No 2019-222 of 23 March 2019 (known as the 2018-2022 programming and justice reform act) and Decree No 2019-1333 of 11 December 2019, which reformed French civil procedure, came into force on 1 January 2020.
-These new provisions entail very important changes and it is therefore advisable not to take any procedural steps without carefully checking the possible impact of the reform on these steps.
+Act No 2019-222 of 23 March 2019 (on the 2018–2022 Programming and Reform of the Justice System) and Decree No 2019-1333 of 11 December 2019, which reformed French civil procedure, came into force on 1 January 2020.
+These new provisions entail very important changes, so it is advisable not to take any procedural steps without carefully checking the possible impact of the reform on such steps.

 French law provides various options for enforcing a domestic judgment.
 The rules set out below aim to give an overview of the manner in which judgments can be enforced in France.
 They do not deal with special regimes, such as rehabilitation (redressement judiciaire) and liquidation (liquidation judidiciaire) proceedings or household over-indebtedness (surendettement des particuliers) proceedings, which trigger an automatic stay of enforcement against the debtor, subject to few exceptions.